Life can be confusing.

 (The links to the books are affiliate links.
 So when you buy a book using one of my links, I earn a commission.
 This is at no extra cost to you.)

 Start Believing in Yourself Today…

 The Secret has sold over 30 million copies.
-It is likely you have already heard of this one.
+You, probably, have heard of this one.

-Along the way, it will teach you powerful concepts from Positive Psychology, including Visualization, Gratitude and being Optimistic.
+Along the way, it will teach you concepts from positive psychology, such as visualization, gratitude, and optimism.

 2. Six Pillars of Self-Esteem (by Nathaniel Branden)